leanprover-community/logic_and_proof/propositional_logic_in_lean.rst

 .. code-block:: lean

+    section
-    variables A B : Prop
+    variable (A B : Prop)

     example : A ∧ ¬ B → ¬ B ∧ A :=
-    assume h : A ∧ ¬ B,
+    fun h : A ∧ ¬ B ↦
     And.intro (And.right h) (And.left h)

+    end

-When given this command, Lean checks the expression after the ``:=`` and makes sure it has the right type.
-If so, it accepts the expression as a valid proof.
-If not, it raises an errOr.
+When given this command,
+Lean checks the expression after the ``:=`` and makes sure it has the right type.
+If so,
+it accepts the expression as a valid proof.
+If not, it raises an error.

-Because the ``example`` command provides information as to the type of the expression that follows (in this case, the proposition being proved), it sometimes enables us to omit other information.
+Because the ``example`` command provides information as to the type of the expression that follows
+(in this case, the proposition being proved), it sometimes enables us to omit other information.
 For example, we can leave off the type of the assumption:

 .. code-block:: lean

+    section
-    variables A B : Prop
+    variable (A B : Prop)

     example : A ∧ ¬ B → ¬ B ∧ A :=
-    assume h,
+    fun h ↦
     And.intro (And.right h) (And.left h)

+    end

-Because Lean knows we are trying to prove an implication with premise ``A ∧ ¬ B``, it can infer that when we write ``assume h``, the identifier ``h`` labels the assumption ``A ∧ ¬ B``.
+Because Lean knows we are trying to prove an implication with premise ``A ∧ ¬ B``, it can infer that when we write ``fun h ↦``, the identifier ``h`` labels the assumption ``A ∧ ¬ B``.

 We can also go in the other direction, and provide the system with *more* information, with the word ``show``.
-If ``A`` is a proposition and ``P`` is a proof, the expression "``show A, from P``" means the same thing as ``P`` alone, but it signals the intention that ``P`` is a proof of ``A``.
-When Lean checks this expression, it confirms that ``P`` really is a proof of ``A``, before parsing the expression surrounding it.
-So, in our example, we could also write:
+If ``A`` is a proposition and ``h : A`` is a proof, the expression "``show A from h``" means the same thing as ``h`` alone, but it signals the intention that ``h`` is a proof of ``A``.
+When Lean checks this expression, it confirms that ``h`` really is a proof of ``A``, before parsing the expression surrounding it.
+So, in our example,
+we could also write:

 .. code-block:: lean

+    section
-    variables A B : Prop
+    variable (A B : Prop)

     example : A ∧ ¬ B → ¬ B ∧ A :=
-    assume h : A ∧ ¬ B,
+    fun h : A ∧ ¬ B ↦
-    show ¬ B ∧ A, from And.intro (And.right h) (And.left h)
+    show ¬ B ∧ A from And.intro (And.right h) (And.left h)

+    end

 We could even annotate the smaller expressions ``And.right h`` and ``And.left h``, as follows:

 .. code-block:: lean

+    section
-    variables A B : Prop
+    variable (A B : Prop)

     example : A ∧ ¬ B → ¬ B ∧ A :=
-    assume h : A ∧ ¬ B,
+    fun h : A ∧ ¬ B ↦
-    show ¬ B ∧ A, from And.intro
+    show ¬ B ∧ A from And.intro
-      (show ¬ B, from And.right h)
+      (show ¬ B from And.right h)
-      (show A, from And.left h)
+      (show A from And.left h)

-This is a good place to mention that Lean generally ignores whitespace, like indentation and returns.
-We could have written the entire example on a single line.
-In general, we will adopt conventions for indentation and line breaks that show the structure of proofs and make them easier to read.
+    end

 Although in the examples above the ``show`` commands were not necessary, there are a number of good reasons to use this style.
 First, and perhaps most importantly, it makes the proofs easier for us humans to read.
 Second, it makes the proofs easier to *write*: if you make a mistake in a proof, it is easier for Lean to figure out where you went wrong and provide a meaningful error message if you make your intentions clear.
 Finally, proving information in the ``show`` clause often makes it possible for you to omit information in other places, since Lean can infer that information from your stated intentions.

 There are notational variants.
 Rather than declare variables and premises beforehand, you can also present them as "arguments" to the example, followed by a colon:

 .. code-block:: lean

     example (A B : Prop) : A ∧ ¬ B → ¬ B ∧ A :=
-    assume h : A ∧ ¬ B,
+    fun h : A ∧ ¬ B ↦
-    show ¬ B ∧ A, from And.intro (And.right h) (And.left h)
+    show ¬ B ∧ A from And.intro
+      (show ¬ B from And.right h)
+      (show A from And.left h)

 There are two more tricks that can help you write proofs in Lean.
-The first is using ``sorry``, which is a magical term in Lean which provides a proof of anything at all.
-It is also known as "cheating."
+The first is using ``sorry``,
+which is a magical term in Lean which provides a proof of anything at all.
+It is also known as "cheating".
 But cheating can help you construct legitimate proofs incrementally: if Lean accepts a proof with ``sorry``'s, the parts of the proof you have written so far have passed Lean's checks for correctness.
 All you need to do is replace each ``sorry`` with a real proof to complete the task.

 .. code-block:: lean

+    section
-    variables A B : Prop
+    variable (A B : Prop)

     example : A ∧ ¬ B → ¬ B ∧ A :=
-    assume h, sorry
+    fun h ↦ sorry

     example : A ∧ ¬ B → ¬ B ∧ A :=
-    assume h, And.intro sorry sorry
+    fun h ↦ And.intro sorry sorry

     example : A ∧ ¬ B → ¬ B ∧ A :=
-    assume h, And.intro (And.right h) sorry
+    fun h ↦ And.intro (And.right h) sorry

     example : A ∧ ¬ B → ¬ B ∧ A :=
-    assume h, And.intro (And.right h) (And.left h)
+    fun h ↦ And.intro (And.right h) (And.left h)

+    end

 The second trick is the use of *placeholders*, represented by the underscore symbol.
 When you write an underscore in an expression, you are asking the system to try to fill in the value for you.
-This falls short of calling full-blown automation to prove a theorem; rather, you are asking Lean to infer the value from the context.
-If you use an underscore where a proof should be, Lean typically will *not* fill in the proof, but it will give you an error message that tells you what is missing.
+This falls short of calling full-blown automation to prove a theorem;
+rather, you are asking Lean to infer the value from the context.
+If you use an underscore where a proof should be,
+Lean typically will *not* fill in the proof, but it will give you an error message that tells you what is missing.
 This will help you write proof terms incrementally, in a backward-driven fashion.
 In the example above, try replacing each ``sorry`` by an underscore, ``_``, and take a look at the resulting error messages.
 In each case, the error tells you what needs to be filled in, and the variables and hypotheses that are available to you at that stage.

-One more tip: if you want to delimit the scope of variables or premises introduced with the ``variables`` command, put them in a block that begins with the word ``section`` and ends with the word ``end``.
-We will use this mechanism below.
+One more tip: if you want to delimit the scope of variables or premises introduced with the ``variable`` command, put them in a block that begins with the word ``section`` and ends with the word ``end``.

 Building Natural Deduction Proofs
 ---------------------------------